EduPLEx_API

 curl -XGET http://localhost:9200 -u 'admin:admin'

-Testing from anywhere in the internet should be also possible using the customized domain (possible with CURL or directly via the browser).
+Testing from anywhere in the internet should be also possible using the customized domain (possible with CURL or directly via the ).

 curl -XGET https://search.eduplex.eu -u 'admin:admin'